nivekxyz/afflatus/README.md

 NOTE: You must have the user themes extension enabled.
 This can be done easily with Gnome-Tweak-Tool.

-Unzip afflatus-master.zip and copy the afflatus-master folder to /home/yourusername/.themes
+Unzip afflatus-master.zip and copy the afflatus-master folder to /home/yourusername/.themes *or else* /usr/share/themes

 Tip: Use Gnome-Tweak-Tool to change both your GTK and Shell themes.